superical/zkp-starknet-cairo-exercises/README.md

 Tests will run against any implementations.

-To run the test file, invoke:

-`protostar test test/test_erc721.cairo`

-You should modify **ONLY** the file `erc721.cairo` in `exercises/contracts/`.

-If a feature is complete, run again to see test output:

-`protostar test test/test_erc721.cairo`

 #### Mint index

 Change minting procedure so that rathar than passing an ID, instead it fetches one from a storage variable named `counter()`.
 After minting current index of `counter()` is changed to be + 1.